 People often say that Dachshunds are a stubborn breed.
-However, the term “stubborn” isn’t the most accurate word to describe what is really happening.
+However, the term “stubborn” isn’t the most accurate word to describe their behavior.

 Stubborn is a human word for how something manifests, and it’s important to understand why Dachshunds behave the way they do.

-Gaining that understanding may help you better deal with training and behavioral issues.
+Understanding that may help you better deal with training and behavioral issues.

 Why Do People Say Dachshunds Are Stubborn?